joelchrono12/joelchrono12.ml/_posts/2026-04-12-resident-evil.md

 ---
 title: Resident Evil (1996)
 header: Resident Evil (1996)
-description: My review for the mother of the Survival Horror genre
+description: My review for the game that brought the Survival Horror genre to the spotlight, kickstarting one of gaming's most iconic franchises.
 tags: review game
 permalink: /blog/resident-evil/
 layout: post
 date: 2026-04-12 22:50:00 -0600
+updated: 2026-04-13 05:50:00 -0600
 host: fosstodon.org
 username: joel
 com_id: 116395706084146606
+image: 'assets/img/blogs/2026-04-12-re1-cover.webp'
 ---

 A game originally released in 1996, the first to ever use the term "survival horror" to refer to itself.
 This is was the entryway for a whole generation into a genre that has continued to be relevant to this day, thanks to the franchise's return to its roots, from RE7 to the remakes, and its latest title, Resident Evil Requiem.

 When I played [RE2](/blog/resident-evil-2/), I thought going to the original may be kind of a drag, that I would have more difficulty getting used to it, that it would be clumsier, unfair, and outdated.

 I heard everywhere that *Resident Evil* for the PS1 was not worth playing when the Remake for it---originally released on the Game Cube---exists.
-Most people said it was too archaic and not fun at all in comparison.
+Most people said it was too archaic and not as fun in comparison.

 That was not my experience at all.

 You should be aware though, that I'm someone who---thanks to the sequel---is completely on board with prerrendered backgrounds, fixed camera angles and tank controls.
 I completed RE2 and have never even touched RE4 or anything after it.
 So, giving this game a try for the first time, I have to say I had a great time, so, here's my review for it!

-{% include img.html image='/assets/img/blogs/2026-04-12-re1-cover.png' caption='Artwork from the game cover' %}
+{% include img.html image='/assets/img/blogs/2026-04-12-re1-cover.webp' caption='Artwork from the game cover' %}

-Everyone is aware of the Zombie-apocalypse trope by now, popularized in the late 60s by Romero's *Night of the Living Dead*---a fantastic film that holds up well even today---which became franchise that explored different facets of the idea.
+Everyone is aware of the Zombie-apocalypse trope by now, popularized in the late 60s by Romero's *Night of the Living Dead*---a fantastic film that holds up well even today---which became a franchise of its own, and explored different facets of the idea.

 Those films inspired and changed the landscape in the industry.
 The film took itself seriously, and it showed.
 Watching the original, during that [news report explaining the situation](https://youtu.be/aTPhSbn1yNM) with that monotonous news presenter voice so common at the time, the challenge the characters faced was made clear.
 When the story continued and that ending sequence happened, I could only watch as history was made in cinema.